logo hsb.horse

 Bun provides the execution environment, package manager, and testingbun workspace is also a candidateHowever, pnpm is strong in terms of safe operation

-In short, pnpm + turbo is strong in general theory.
-However, in this case, workspace only is sufficient.
+In short, pnpm + turbo is the strongest general-purpose answer.
+However, in this specific four-package setup, workspace only is often enough.

 Use TypeScript Project References for type boundaries.
 The TypeScript official documentation also clearly states that split projects can improve build time, logical separation, and build in dependency order using tsc --build.
 This is quite effective in monorepo.

-If you add Turborepo on top of that, you will have task graph, cache, parallel execution, and turbo prune all at once.
-[Turborepo’s task settings] (https://turborepo.dev/docs/crafting-your-repository/configuring-tasks) only needs to be assembled around dependsOn and outputs, and there is room for growth as the repo grows.
+If you add Turborepo on top of that, you get task graphs, caching, parallel execution, and turbo prune in one step.
+Turborepo task configuration is mostly about declaring dependsOn and outputs, so it scales well as the repo grows.

 If you have a package to publish, Changesets will naturally fit in as well. pnpm’s workspace documentation also assumes that a dedicated tool such as Changesets is used for versioning of packages in a workspace.